 Those of you that have trashed me (online forums, Facebook, etc), I am totally A-OK with that, seriously.
-There may be times where I actually deserve it.
+There may be times where I actually deserve it (maybe, but probably not).
 What does cause me to take it with a grain of salt, is that I don’t know who most of you are, having never met you in person, and/or never had any type of meaningful interaction with you whatsoever.
 Obviously, there are a couple of well-documented exceptions we are all aware of; SJ & VS. Still, go for it if you feel inclined to do so, it’s cool with me.
 Trash away if you must.
 Really.
 In other words, bring-it-on, baby; bring it on.

 Though in retrospect, shouldn’t you actually be thanking me?
 A Facebook posting, created by Scott Jackle during March of 2017, clearly states “In a way, Gary, you were the inspiration for creating the (DBOBX) group.
 You know…big picture.”